faviconkit/javascript-api/README.md

 [Favicon Kit](https://faviconkit.com/?ref=readme) is the easiest way to grab high quality Favicons from any web site and embed them in your own app.

+It does all the heavy lifting of fetching Favicons from the world’s websites, and then distributes icons globally for instant, easy and privacy-friendly access.

 Here are some of its fabulous features:

 ### Favicon Kit Features